Loading…

 Am I eligible for funding?

-• Making sure your organisation can apply is the first step and can save a lot of time.
-We will consider making grants to charities which are:
+Making sure your organisation is eligible to apply is the first step and can save a lot of time.
+In order to be considered for funding, your charity must be actively engaged in activities aligned with our objectives.

-• Benefiting young people under the age of 25
+• Benefit young people under the age of 25

-• Supporting organisations based in Greater London experiencing high rates of child poverty and boroughs adjoining the City of London
+• Support organisations based in Greater London boroughs experiencing high rates of child poverty, particularly boroughs adjoining the City of London

-• Supporting those in deprived socio-economic areas or communities
+• Support those in deprived socio-economic areas or communities

 • Concerned with promoting educational opportunities, seeking to prevent homelessness, poverty and destitution, prevention or rehabilitation of youth crime, online safety, and mental health and wellbeing.